Pierre-Michel Lasogga: First experiences in the Bundesliga

 After just one season with Leverkusen, he left the club, and signed for 2.
 Bundesliga club Hertha BSC on a three-year contract.

 Lasogga impressed during Hertha's preseason friendlies, scoring six goals, but injured himself just days before the opening fixture.
 After missing the first five league matches, Lasogga made his professional debut against Energie Cottbus on 24 September 2010.
 Three weeks later, Lasogga featured in Hertha's starting formation for the first time.
 He managed to take full advantage of the opportunity and scored twice.
 His success continued; after the winter break, he successfully replaced Rob Friend in Hertha's starting formation, starting all but three games ahead of the Canadian.
 At the end of the season, Hertha was promoted to the Bundesliga after one season in the second division.
 He finished the 2010–11 season with 13 goals in 25 league appearances, an appearance in the German Cup, and three goals in five appearances for Hertha BSC II in the Regionalliga Nord.

 In the Bundesliga, Lasogga remained a key player for Hertha.
 He made his Bundesliga debut on the first matchday, and scoring for the first time two weeks later.
 By the winter break, Lasogga had started fourteen of Hertha's seventeen Bundesliga matches, and scored six times.
 He started all four matches after the break under Michael Skibbe.
 However, Skibbe's successor as manager, Otto Rehhagel relied on him less.
 At the end of his first Bundesliga season, Lasogga had played a total of 32 matches, including 23 starts, and scored eight times, making him Hertha's top goalscorer.
 On the final matchday, Lasogga sustain a severe injury, tearing his ACL, and was not expected to return to the pitch until early November.
-In the end, he didn't make his comeback until the following calendar year, making a brief appearance at the end of Hertha's match against Jahn Regensburg on 3 February 2013.
+In the end, he did not make his comeback until the following calendar year, making a brief appearance at the end of Hertha's match against Jahn Regensburg on 3 February 2013.

 He scored the only goal in the 1–0 win against SV Sandhausen on 21 April 2013, to ensure Hertha BSC's their direct promotion for the 2013–14 Bundesliga season.
 He finished the 2012–13 season with a goal in seven appearances and an appearance in the German Cup.